-In an emergency, public transport may not run and roads and neighbourhoods might be blocked off.
+In an emergency public transport may not be able to operate, roads may be closed, and streets or neighbourhoods might be blocked off.
 If you can't take your normal route home, how will you get there?
 Who will you go with?
-Where will you meet if your street is a no-go zone?
+Where will you meet up if your street is a no-go zone?

 - 1. Agree on a meeting place if you can't get home.
-It might be a school, a friend's place, or with family. - 2.
+It might be the school, a friend's place, or with family. - 2.
 If you work away from home, find workmates who live in your area.
 In an emergency you could travel together. - 3.
-Have a grab bag at work or in your car.
-It should have walking shoes, warm clothes, some snack food and a bottle of water.
-A torch, some batteries and radio are useful too.
+Have a getaway bag at work or in your car, with walking shoes, warm clothes, some snack food and a bottle of water.
+A torch, batteries and radio are useful too.

-Give your school or early childcare centre a list of additional people who can pick the kids up if you can't get there.
+Give the school or day care a list of additional people who can pick the kids up if you can't get there.